Literature Review – The Seven Key Steps to Writing

 • Research question: How does the use of social media platforms affect the academic performance of university students?

-Step 2: Search for relevant litreature
+Step 2: Search for relevant literature

-After defining your research question, start searching for relevant litreature, so types of sources like journal articles, books, academic articles, and conference papers for your lit review.
+After defining your research question, start searching for relevant literature, so types of sources like journal articles, books, academic articles, and conference papers for your lit review.
 Apply specific keywords related to your topic to find high-quality key sources.

 Example